 There are only two options for the alarm: a buzzer and an FM radio.
 The buzzer moved very quickly from the quietest setting to the loudest, which was jarring; most times, we didn't even get to the alarm to turn it off before the buzzer became very loud — that makes for an irritating start to the day.
 The FM radio has ten presets, and the directional arrows on the snooze button can be used to navigate to your desired station.
 Overall, the testers like the nightlight colors and the display and think it is a solid, easy-to-use clock radio for the price.

 Why You Should Trust Us

-Each clock radio was tested over the course of 8 days and tested overnight for real-life application.
-Our testers assessed the various features of each model, noted how easy they were to use, examined the sound quality of the radio as well as the alarm sound choices available, and considered the display and design to determine where each model excelled or fell short.
-Our assessment is sure to be inclusive of everything you might want to know when choosing a new clock radio to enhance your wake-up routine.
+Each unit was tested for eight days, including overnight, for real-life application.
+Our testers assessed the various features of each model, noted how easy they were to use, examined the sound quality of the radio and the alarm sound choices available, and considered the display and design to determine where each model excelled or fell short.
+Our assessment is sure to include everything you might want to know when choosing a new clock radio to enhance your wake-up routine.

 Analysis and Test Results

 While most of us think of clock radios as a thing of the past, these devices are a great way to keep your smartphone far away from your bedside, allowing for less screen time and more options for your daily wake-up call.
 Some of these clock radios allow you to ease into the day with nature sounds or wake up to your favorite radio station.
 Others even use gradual light to help you wake up naturally, feeling more refreshed.
 And some are simple in design and function, with a buzzer and snooze button ready to go when you are.